matteopolak/resume/resume.typ

   start: datetime(year: 2024, month: 10, day: 1),
   end: datetime(year: 2025, month: 1, day: 1),
   achievements: (
-    [Developed a curriculum for a *Python* programming course for 100+ students aged 8-12.], [Instructed students in Python programming, improving their problem-solving skills and computational thinking.], ),
+    [Developed a full-stack web application with *SvelteKit* and *Rust* for a medical case competition.], [Implemented a booking system, dynamic workshop, and payment system with *Stripe*.]
+  ),
 )